Perfluorosulfonic acids: Properties

 Perfluorosulfonic acids are organofluoroanalogues of conventional alkanesulfonic acids, but they are several pK_{A} units stronger (and are therefore strong acids).
 Their perfluoroalkyl chain has a highly hydrophobic character.

 Use

 Perfluorooctanesulfonic acid, for example, has been used in hard chromium plating.
 Since the early 2000's 6:2 fluorotelomersulfonic acid has been used as a replacement for perfluorooctanesulfonic acid.

+PFSA resins are specialty polymers consisting of a fluoropolymer backbone of polytetrafluoroethylene with a side chain of perfluorinated vinyl ether comonomer bearing sulfonic acid functional groups.
+The side chain may vary in length, which imparts different properties.
+These polymers are used as membranes in fuel cells and water electrolyzers for example.
+Chemical brand names include Nafion, Aquivion, and Fumapen.

 Regulation

 Perfluorooctanesulfonic acid was included in Annex B of the Stockholm Convention in 2009 and subsequently in the EU POPs Regulation.

 Perfluorohexanesulfonic acid was included in Annex A of the Stockholm Convention in 2022.